Festivals & Events

 Aomori Nebuta Festival 青森ねぶた祭

 Breathtaking three-dimensional floats light up the night in unbelievable ways

 The Aomori Nebuta Festival is a summer festival held every August 2 to 7 that is considered one of the most fabulous events in all of Tohoku .
-The giant papier-mache dolls are incredible, which is why more than 3 million people come to visit each year.
+The giant papier-mache dolls are incredible, which is why some 3 million or more people come to visit each year.